-As part of the 1060 Project, we continue to enhance the overall fan experience at Wrigley Field.
-In advance of the 2019 season, we will implement a new, more intuitive seat numbering system to make our ballpark easier to navigate.
-Transitioning to a conventional Section/Row/Seat configuration, common at most sports venues, will help alleviate confusion created by our current Aisle/Row/Seat configuration.
+In advance of the 2019 season, we implemented a new, more intuitive seat numbering system to make our ballpark easier to navigate.
+Transitioning to a conventional Section/Row/Seat configuration, common at most sports venues, helps alleviate confusion created by our past Aisle/Row/Seat configuration.

 *Q: Why are you renumbering Wrigley Field?

-A: As part of our continued efforts to enhance the overall fan experience, we are implementing a new, more intuitive seat numbering system to make our ballpark easier to navigate.
-Our current numbering system, implemented in the early 80s, has created areas in the ballpark where contiguous seats have non-contiguous seat numbers and inadvertently created undervalued seats in our upper level.
-Transitioning to a conventional Section/Row/Seat configuration, common in most sports venues, will help alleviate confusion created by our current Aisle/Row/Seat configuration while renumbering our upper level sections will more accurately reflect the amazing view and value of these seats.
+*A: As part of our continued efforts to enhance the overall fan experience, we implemented a new, more intuitive seat numbering system to make our ballpark easier to navigate.
+Our past numbering system, implemented in the early 80s, created areas in the ballpark where contiguous seats had non-contiguous seat numbers and inadvertently created undervalued seats in our upper level.
+Transitioning to a conventional Section/Row/Seat configuration, common in most sports venues, helps alleviate confusion created by our current Aisle/Row/Seat configuration while renumbering our upper level sections will more accurately reflect the amazing view and value of these seats.

 *Q: When does the new Wrigley Field numbering system take effect?

-A: Starting Opening Day 2019, the new Wrigley Field seat numbering system will be in place.
+*A: Starting Opening Day 2019, the new Wrigley Field seat numbering system was in place.

 *Q: How does this renumbering affect Season Ticket Holders' seats?